LukasWoodtli/WebPage/content/concepts_of_object_oriented_programming.md

 Method calls are bound on dynamic types of several arguments.

 - Performance overhead
-- Extra requirements are needed to ensure there is a “unique best method” for every call
+- Extra requirements are needed to ensure there is a "unique best method" for every call

 # Multiple Inheritance